 4. Seal Up Doors and Windows

 As boxelder bugs bunch up together, they push each other into gaps and cracks around their perches.
 Once they’re inside these gaps, they follow heat until they’re inside the building.
 To keep boxelder bugs out, seal gaps around your windows and door frames with caulk.
-Do the same for any cracks or openings you see along siding or the foundation of your home.
+Do the same for any openings you see along siding or the foundation of your home.

 Sealing Up Window to Keep Box Elder Bugs from Entering Home